 Prior to joining Vero Orthopaedics, Dr. Panattoni's clinical practice was in the academic setting, where he trained residents at Saint Louis University School of Medicine for nearly a decade in their fully-accredited orthopaedic residency program.

-When he isn’t seeing patients in his current practice, Dr. Panattoni enjoys sports practice and outdoor activities as well as spending time with his wife and two daughters.
+When he isn’t seeing patients in his current practice, Dr. Panattoni enjoys sports practice and outdoor activities as well as spending time with his wife and three daughters.

 Education & Training

 - Undergraduate: Colégio Pio XII, Campinas, Brazil

 - Doctor of Medicine: Marilia Medical School, Marília, Brazil